Book Review: Inside Steve’s Brain by Leander Kahney

 |Original Title:||Inside Steve’s Brain|

-What I really appreciate about this book that almost every chapter ends with a set of (about ten) advices based on Steve Jobs´s experience and management style, summarizing the previous chapter.
+What I really appreciate about this book is that almost every chapter ends with a several pieces of (about ten) advice based on Steve Jobs´s experience and management style, and summarizing the previous chapter.

 What I take from this book

 Focus on areas in which you can excel, as a person, as a manager, as a team and as a company.
 Do only things you can do and delegate everything else.
 Focus is the power to say No. To be able to decide which task and project you should do and which to delegate, cancel or save for another day.
 Apple used to make about five hundreds different products and variations and after his return to Apple, Steve Jobs reduced it to four.
 Once they felt confident in this core, they added some more.

 And when creating anything, involve everybody, involve people from different parts of business.
 Engineers, developers, sales, marketing, customer support.
 Good idea can come from anywhere.